gitops-community/website/docs/kit/README.md

 Hear Cornelia Davis break this down (see 9:57) (From [There's More to GitOps than Meets the Eye ](https://youtu.be/_pdZnVzQIwc)– Cornelia Davis)

 Kyle talks about “SheetOps” where, as long as you have version control, you can use something like Google Sheets as a UI for Gitops-types processes.
+(See 21:48) Kyle describes how by using GitOps methodology they are now able to easily manage a cost-attribution process that is high impact to the business, but low impact to the system.
+(From [GitOps Everywhere!](https://youtu.be/VYwfZQc7hxc)– Kyle Rockman in conversation with Cornelia Davis)
+>*"The real value of 'SheetOps' is bringing value to departments that are unfamiliar with Git - someone working in spreadsheets all day can now do operations easily."* - Kyle Rockman, Lead Infrastructure Engineer, Under Armour

 ### The Future of GitOps